 - The highest is the Self, Atman, Christos or Augoeides (with the yellow ‘Sun’ as its symbol).

-Augoeides is the “only God we can have cognizance of,” which “has the power to subdue passions and desires.”
+Augoeides is explained in Isis Unveiled, and this principle is basically, the “only God we can have cognizance of,” which “has the power to subdue passions and desires.”

-The role of the physical body (or sōma) is to relate the one element to the lower planes.
+The role of the physical body (or sōma) is to relate the One Element to the lower planes.
 The body possesses a psychic (subtle) body, or astral döppelganger, which serves as the mediator between mind and matter.
-It functions as the medium of action and sensibility, between the terrestrial and astral plane.
-Blood is, therefore in the classical metaphysics, closely tied to this body, termed other names, depending on the context, e.g., vital prototypal body, eidolon (the “astral double,”)
+It functions as the medium of action and sensibility between the terrestrial and astral plane.
+Blood is therefore in the classical metaphysics closely tied to this body, though it is termed other names, depending on the context: vital prototypal body, eidolon (Greek for the “astral double”).

 The human constitution possesses an eidolon, that has its own nerve-centres and cells.
-The bodily organ associated with the eidolon (linga-sarira) in diagrams is the spleen, where it is said to be “curled up” in the process of its materialization.
+The bodily organ associated with the eidolon (Sk. linga-sarira) in diagrams is the spleen, where it is said to be “curled up” in the process of its materialization.
 The döppelganger is said to emerge from the left-side of the body in this process, forming its shape, and acquiring a shape, using nearby particles of living organisms.
 It is the same thing elementals are said to do to the eidolon or “shell” of the dead or the living when entering and re-animating them.
 It is the spleen, that is the link between the eidolon and the physical body.
-In the ancient Greek psychology, certain organs were likewise linked with the human principles.
-The spleen is the physical vehicle of the infernal light, known as the sidereal force (or “astral light”) to the occultists.
+In the ancient Greek psychology, certain organs were detailed as being linked with the human principles.
+The spleen is the physical vehicle of the infernal light, known as the sidereal force (or “astral light”).

 The double (döppelganger, or eidolon) in its relation to mysteries of blood has three aspects, or functions.
 H.P.
 Blavatsky on the spiritualist phenomena describes it as being drawn out, and evolving a shadowy, gyrating essence (like smoke), that gradually forms shape, by drawing certain particles from the surrounding atmosphere.